Men and Counselling

 • Holding things alone because exposure feels dangerous

-For many men, the struggle isn’t only with anxiety, addiction, burnout, or relationships.
-It’s also about identity and questions such as who am I if I can’t handle this?
+For many men, the struggle isn't only with anxiety, addiction, burnout, or relationships.
+It's also about identity.
+Questions like: Who am I if I can't handle this?
 Who am I if I slow down?
 Who am I if I need help?

 What Counselling Is